Platinum Health Deluxe

 Our Top Picks

-The Deluxe from Platinum Health takes out top honors in our review after impressing us with its focus on safety, and scoring top marks for comfort, build quality, and convenience.
+The Deluxe Shower Chair from Platinum Health takes out top honors in our review after impressing us with its focus on safety, and scoring top marks for comfort, build quality, and convenience.

-It took us only a few minutes to setup the and was obvious right from the start this is a quality piece of equipment.
+It took us only a few minutes to setup the bath chair and was obvious right from the start this is a quality piece of equipment.

-The is made from medical grade aluminum that is designed to never rust.
-And it’s fitted with “institutional quality” foam padding on the , armrests, and bottom.
+The aluminum frame is made from medical grade aluminum that is designed to never rust.
+And it’s fitted with “institutional quality” foam padding on the backrest, armrests, and seat bottom.
 The padding is much warmer and nicer to sit on than the hard plastic models.
 And it’s water-shedding so it will not absorb water or deteriorate.

 Why we love it: